CS2401-Fall2021/project-lab-part-2/README.md

 # Project Lab Part 2:

 In this portion of your lab you will create Rooms in a tree structure and randomly generate a level.
 You may choose to use the code you wrote for part 1, or use the provided files for you.
+Please copy your files from the previous lab into this repo.

 ## Update Room Class: 10 pts
 Make your room class able to be a node in a tree.
 Unlike the trees we've seen in class, the nodes in this tree will know about it's parent.
 This just means we need both a Left Room and Right Room as well as a Previous (Parent) Room.